Penstemon palmeri A. Gray

 Bloom Time: Late spring to early summer

-Penstemon palmeri is an erect, perennial plant up to 6.6 feet (2 m) tall.
-The leaves are generally oppositely arranged and have toothed margins.
+Penstemon palmeri is an erect perennial plant that grows up to 6.6 feet (2 m) tall.
+Leaves are generally oppositely arranged and have toothed margins.
 The inflorescence is a panicle or raceme with small bracts.
-The flower has a five-lobed calyx of sepals and a cylindrical corolla with may have an expanded throat.
+Flowers have a five-lobed calyx of sepals and a cylindrical corolla, which may have an expanded throat.
 The staminode is partially hairy.
-The showy, rounded flower has large pink to violet to blue-purple petals.
+The showy, rounded flower has large pink to violet or blue-purple petals.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 The best location for this plant is in a full sun area with well-draining soil.
 Penstemon care and maintenance are minimal if the site and moisture requirements are met.
 However, poorly draining soils and freezing temperatures while the plant is still active are the biggest causes of plant mortality.

 The perennial is remarkably tolerant of drought conditions and is a stalwart presence in even low nutrient soils.
 It has had to be adaptable to thrive in windy, exposed areas of mountain foothills.